Why is it

 Irish culture is all about sharing history and identity through music and the spoken word.
 Leicester CCE took that step in creating a space for the older Irish community to sit down and share their stories.

-November 2024
+7th of November 2024

 The branch is based in The Emerald Centre in Leicester city, which caters to the local community with a connection to Irish culture.
 Last April, the branch decided to set up a storytelling workshop project for their elderly community as a chance to capture those memories.
 The success of the workshop meant that they organised another successful workshop held on the 18th of October.